 Projects such as ‘Born to Read’ and ‘Baby Board Books’ importantly work with community, developing publications that promote local languages at the same time as producing a locally driven book for the community to share.

-East Arnhem Shire Council has 5 operational community libraries at Angurugu, Umbakumba, Ramingining, Milingimbi and Galiwin'ku as well as the Nhulunbuy Library which we took over management of in 2018.
+East Arnhem Regional Council has 5 operational community libraries at Angurugu, Umbakumba, Ramingining, Milingimbi and Galiwin'ku as well as the Nhulunbuy Library which we took over management of in 2018.